Commune (Vietnam)

 A commune (xã) is a type of second tier subdivision of Vietnam.
 It is divided into 2,621 units.
-Communes have a lower status than provinces and municipalities.
+Communes have a lower status than provinces and centrally-governed city.

 This subdivision has existed since 1428, when Emperor Lê Thái Tổ re-organised the country into five administrative levels.
 Xã 社 was the lowest level, equivalent to a village.

 Since 2019, Vietnam has undertaken a comprehensive rearrangement of administrative units in order to streamline the apparatus of local authorities.
 The re-organisation, conducted in two periods, between 2020 and 2023 and between 2023 and 2030, comprises forced mergers of several districts and commune-level administrative units and localities.
 As of April 2023, the number of third-level subdivision units dropped to 10,598 units including 1,737 wards, 614 commune-level towns and 8,247 communes.
 This has been a significant reduction from 11,162 in 2018.

 Facts

 Ea Bông commune in Đắk Lắk Province.

 Certain small villages are not officially regarded as administrative communes.

 As of December 31, 2008, Vietnam had 9,111 communes.
 Thanh Hoá Province contained the highest number of communes (586) amongst all province-level administrative units, followed by Nghệ An Province with 436 and Hanoi with 408. Đà Nẵng, with only 11 communes, contained the fewest.
 Counted together, the ten province-level administrative units containing the most communes—namely, Thanh Hoá (586), Nghệ An (436), Hanoi (408), Thái Bình (267), Phú Thọ (251), Hà Tĩnh (238), Hải Dương (234), Quảng Nam (210), Bắc Giang (207) and Lạng Sơn (207)—contain one-third of all the communes in Vietnam.
 Three of these are located in the Red River Delta region, three in the Đông Bắc (Northeast) region, three in the Bắc Trung Bộ (North Central Coast) region and one in the Nam Trung Bộ (South Central Coast) region.

 According to data extracted from General Statistics Office of Vietnam, there were 11,164 third-level (commune-level) administrative subdivisions.
 As of 2018 February, the number of third-level administrative subdivisions in Vietnam was 11,162.